Real Forms of Holomorphic Hamiltonian Systems: Reduction

-Let \((M,\omega)\) be a holomorphic symplectic manifold and \(G\) a complex Lie group which acts on \(M\) by holomorphic symplectomorphisms.
-The quotient topology on the orbit space \(M/G\) is not nice in general, so we shall suppose that the orbit map \(P\colon M\rightarrow M/G\) is a holomorphic submersion between complex manifolds.
-By virtue of \(G\) acting symplectically, the Poisson bracket between \(G\)-invariant functions is again \(G\)-invariant.
-This allows us to define a unique Poisson structure \(\widetilde{\pi}\) on \(M/G\) for which the projection map is a Poisson map.
-The space \((M/G,\widetilde{\pi})\) is the (holomorphic) {Poisson reduced space} \cite{ratiubook}.
+Let $(M,\Omega)$ be a holomorphic symplectic manifold and $G$ a complex Lie group which acts on $M$ by holomorphic symplectomorphisms.
+The quotient topology on the orbit space $M/G$ is not nice in general, so we shall suppose that the orbit map $P\colon M\rightarrow M/G$ is a holomorphic submersion between complex manifolds.
+By virtue of $G$ acting symplectically, the Poisson bracket between $G$-invariant functions is again $G$-invariant.
+This allows us to define a unique Poisson structure $\widetilde{\pi}$ on $M/G$ for which the projection map is a Poisson map.
+The space $(M/G,\widetilde{\pi})$ is the (holomorphic) {Poisson reduced space}.

-Consider the fixed-point set \(M^R\) of a real-symplectic structure \(R\) on \(M\).
+Consider the fixed-point set $M^R$ of a real-symplectic structure $R$ on $M$.
 We would like to understand how this behaves with respect to Poisson reduction.
-In the presence of a real structure it is reasonable to expect some degree of compatibility between the involution \(R\) and the action of \(G\).
-If we suppose that \(R\) maps \(G\)-orbits into \(G\)-orbits then it descends to a real structure on \(M/G\) which we shall denote by \(\widetilde{R}\).
-As the Poisson bracket between \(G\)-invariant functions is again \(G\)-invariant, it follows from \eqref{real_Poisson_structure} and the definition of \(\widetilde{\pi}\) that \(\widetilde{R}\) is a real-Poisson structure on \((M/G,\widetilde{\pi})\).
-This compatibility condition can be ensured if the following equivariant definition holds. \begin{defn} A holomorphic group action of a complex Lie group \(G\) on a complex manifold \(M\) equipped with a real structure \(R\) will be called \emph{$R$-compatible} with respect to a real group structure \(\rho\) on \(G\) if
+In the presence of a real structure it is reasonable to expect some degree of compatibility between the involution $R$ and the action of $G$.
+If we suppose that $R$ maps $G$-orbits into $G$-orbits, then it descends to a real structure on $M/G$ which we shall denote by $\widetilde{R}$.
+Using $\widetilde{R}\circ P=P\circ R$, it follows from \eqref{real_Poisson_structure} and the definition of $\widetilde{\pi}$ that $\widetilde{R}$ is a real-Poisson structure on $(M/G,\widetilde{\pi})$.
+This compatibility condition can be ensured if the following equivariant definition holds. \begin{Definition} A holomorphic group action of a complex Lie group $G$ on a complex manifold~$M$ equipped with a real structure $R$ will be called \emph{$R$-compatible} with respect to a real group structure $\rho$ on $G$ if for all $g\in G$ and $x\in M$